 Students must make an appointment with their faculty advisors during the advising period.
 Faculty advisors will give meetings with advisees high priority during this time.
-In preparation for the meeting, students should assemble a proposed course plan for the following semester using these Degree Guidelines and the course schedule for the following semester (published in the University of Colorado Registration Handbook each semester or available on the University of Colorado Personal Look-Up Service (PLUS) web page (http://www.colorado.edu/plus/planner/).
+In preparation for the meeting, students should assemble a proposed course plan for the following semester using these Degree Guidelines and the course schedule for the following semester (available on the University of Colorado Personal Look-Up Service (PLUS) web page (http://plus.colorado.edu/planner/).

 During the advising meeting, students must discuss their proposed course plan with their faculty advisor.
 Faculty advisors will record course selections on the Degree Requirements Worksheet (see Forms Appendix).
-Faculty advisors will also be available to counsel the students on academic performance, long-term course plans, graduation requirements, career planning, and any other personal issues that affect the students education.
+Faculty advisors will also be available to counsel the students on academic performance, long-term course plans, graduation requirements, career planning, and any other personal issues that affect the student's education.
 At the conclusion of the meeting, the faculty advisor will sign the students' academic file certifying that advising has been done.

-After the advising meeting, students are required to fill out an Advising Evaluation Form (see Forms Appendix) to provide feedback on the advising process.
+After the advising meeting, students are required to fill out an Advising Evaluation Form (see the Forms Appendix) to provide feedback on the advising process.
 These forms must be submitted to the Program Coordinator.